evanwolo/kgcoe-eme-ros2container/README.md

 ## Troubleshooting

 - **Docker not found:** Make sure Docker Desktop is installed and running.
-- **VNC connection refused:** Wait a few seconds after starting the container, then try again.
+- **SPICE connection refused:** Wait a few seconds after starting the container, then try again.
 - **Permission errors on Windows:** Try running PowerShell as Administrator, or use `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`.
 - **Workspace not building:** Ensure you have a `src` folder inside `/root/ros_ws` (or your mounted directory) with ROS2 packages.